-We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$805,000 (assuming no exercise of the underwriters' option to purchase additional common stock).

 We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.